Norwegian County Road 405

-Norwegian County Road 405 (Fv405) is a Norwegian county road which runs between from the village of Engesland in Birkenes municipality in Agder county in the north to the junction with the Norwegian National Road 9 in the village of Mosby in Kristiansand municipality in the south.
+Norwegian County Road 405 (Fv405) is a Norwegian county road in Agder county.
+The road runs between from the village of Engesland in Birkenes Municipality in the north to the junction with the Norwegian National Road 9 in the village of Mosby in Kristiansand Municipality in the south.
 The road is 54.56 km long.
 Prior to a 2010 government reform, the road was classified as a Norwegian national road.